systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

   times, thus making keyboard input unavailable in the EFI menu.
 It is thus useful if the OS UI has a standardized way to discover available boot options which can be booted to.

+### Why is the version comparsion logic so complicated?

+The `sort-key` allows us to group entries by "operating system", e.g. all versions of Fedora together, no matter if they identify themselves as "Fedora Workstation" or "Fedora Rawhide (prerelease)".
+The `sort-key` was introduced only recently, so we need to provide a meaningful order for entries both with and without it.
+Since it is a new concept, it is assumed that entries with `sort-key` are newer.

+In a traditional menu with entries displayed vertically, we want names to be sorter alpabetically (CentOS, Debian, Fedora, OpenSUSE, …), it would be strange to have them in reverse order.
+But when multiple kernels are available for the same installation, we want to display the latest kernel with highest priority, i.e. earlier in the list.

 ### Out of Focus